aman-ban/booncheery/README.md

 ## 1. About BoonCheery

-BoonCheery is a Flask-based micro-social network dedicated exclusively to sharing positive and uplifting content.
-In a world saturated with negativity, BoonCheery filters out sad, angry, or pessimistic posts, ensuring a feed that only brings joy and optimism to its users.
+booncheery is a Flask-based micro-social network dedicated exclusively to sharing positive and uplifting content.
+In a world saturated with negativity, booncheery filters out sad, angry, or pessimistic posts, ensuring a feed that only brings joy and optimism to its users.

 The core principle is simple: **If it doesn't bring a smile, it doesn't get posted.**